 This bold oil painting of the crucifixion is by the modern artist Graham Sutherland.
 The work was commissioned in 1963 for the newly-opened church of St Aidan in East Acton.
 Sutherland had already created a series of artworks based on the crucifixion, but this was his first for a Catholic church.

 In this bright red canvas, he referenced the sufferings of those in the wartime concentration camps.
 As a result, the death of Christ is graphically and unflinchingly illustrated.
 His corpse is as skeletal as the camp victims, while the wire fence below and electric lamp above evoke their imprisonment.
-The painting is hung in the sanctuary, creating a strong focal point.
+The painting hangs in the sanctuary, creating a strong focal point.

 Given its significance, the death of Christ is mentioned in all four of the gospels.
 (Matthew 27:45-54; Mark 15:33-39; Luke 23:44-49; John 19:28-30).
 Drawing on these gospel accounts, Christian tradition has long meditated on the ‘Seven Last Words‘ of Christ on the cross.